wandb/docs/docs/guides/runs/tags.md

 run.update()
 ```

-Read more about how to use the Public API in the [reference documentation](../../ref/README.md) or [guide](../track/public-api-guide.md).

   </TabItem>
   <TabItem value="projectpage">

 This method is best suited to tagging large numbers of runs with the same tag or tags.

-1. In the runs sidebar of the [Project page](../app/pages/project-page.md), select the table icon in the upper-right.
-This expands the sidebar into the full runs table.
-2. Hover your mouse over a run in the table to see a checkbox on the left or look in the header row for a checkbox that select all runs.
+1. Navigate to your project workspace.
+2. Select **Runs** in the from the project sidebar.
-3. Select the checkbox to enable bulk actions.
+3. Select one or more runs from the table.
-4. Select the runs to which you want to apply your tags.
-5. Select the **Tag** button above the rows of runs.
+4. Once you select one or more runs, select the **Tag** button above the table.
-6. Type the tag you want to add and select the **Create new tag** checkbox to add the tag.
+5. Type the tag you want to add and select the **Create new tag** checkbox to add the tag.

   </TabItem>
   <TabItem value="runpage">

 This method is best suited to applying a tag or tags to a single run manually.

-1. In the left sidebar of the [Run page](./run-page.md), select the top [Overview tab](./run-page.md#overview-tab).
+1. Navigate to your project workspace.
+2. Select a run from the list of runs within your project's workspace.
+1. Select **Overview** from the project sidebar.
 2. Select the gray plus icon (**+**) button next to **Tags**.
 3. Type a tag you want to add and select **Add** below the text box to add a new tag.